MicrosoftDocs/learn/learn-pr/azure/create-long-running-serverless-workflow-with-durable-functions/includes/6-exercise-add-a-durable-timer-to-manage-a-long-running-task.md

 ## Add moment npm package to your function app

-Before changing our workflow, we'll add the **moment** npm package to our function app through the console. fv
+Before changing our workflow, we'll add the **moment** npm package to our function app through the console.

 1. Sign in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) using the same account that you used to activate the sandbox.